Santa Barbara Vedanta Temple

-Built and dedicated in 1956, the Santa Barbara Vedanta Temple is located on a 45 acre property situated between the foothills above the City of Santa Barbara, and below the peaks of the Santa Ynez Mountains.
+The Santa Barbara Vedanta Temple, built and dedicated in 1956, is located on a 45 acre property situated between the foothills above the City of Santa Barbara and below the peaks of the Santa Ynez Mountains.
 The temple has a clear view overlooking the Pacific Ocean and the Channel Islands of California.

 The Vedanta Temple is part of the Vedanta Society of Southern California (VSSC) and is a Western branch of the Ramakrishna Order of India.

 Facilities & Activities

 Facilities adjacent to the temple include; a bookstore, a shaded sitting area for congregating after services, and a 12th-century bronze Japanese-cast temple bell (which was once fastened to a Chinese military ship) that is rung three times per day at dawn, noon, and dusk.
 A path behind the temple leads up a hill to a pavilion where classes are held with the swamis and the nuns.

 The temple is open daily to the public.
 The nuns of Sarada Convent manage the bookstore, oversee maintenance of the grounds, and facilitate the temple's public activities; including daily worship (i.e. Puja), meditation, and vesper services (i.e. Arati).
 There are also regular Sunday lectures and pujas.
 Each year, the Vedanta Society celebrates Durga Puja in the Santa Barbara temple.

-The inner sanctum of the temple comprises a black marble altar with carved wooden risers that is adorned above with a 45 in x 50 in oil on canvas painting of the Indian Paramahansa and yogi Sri Ramakrishna sitting in lotus position, painted by Trabuco Canyon Monastery monk Swami Tadatmananda (1932-2008) in 1962.
+The inner sanctum of the temple comprises a black marble altar with carved wooden risers that is adorned above with a 45 in x 50 in oil on canvas painting of the Indian Paramahansa and yogi Sri Ramakrishna sitting in lotus position, painted by Trabuco Canyon Monastery monk Swami Tadatmananda in 1962.
 Characterized as an "artistic genius" by Swami Prabhavananda, Swami Tadatmananda also painted a standing figure of Jesus Christ holding a lamb that is placed to the right of the podium, and another standing figure painting of Gautama Buddha which was still in the process of being painted when it was installed to the left of the podium.
 Each painting was installed within the temple in 1965.